Psychiatrist: America's 'Extremely Punitive' Prisons Make Mental Illness Worse

 On visiting Halden Prison in Norway and being shocked by what she saw

 [It was] completely antithetical to any prison I had ever seen.
 I was picked up at the train station by the warden, driven onto these very parklike grounds in a really beautiful setting.
 And the warden explained to me that when the architects designed the facility at Halden Prison, that it was really important to them to have the prison feel as though it was set in nature.
 And there's historical precedent for this, even in our own country — asylums and hospitals in days of yore.
 It was seen to be really critical that people had fresh air and fresh water and a beautiful view.
-That that was understood even back then to be restorative.
+That was understood even back then to be restorative.
 But that was very much implemented intentionally in the design of Halden prison. ...

 These are men who have committed extremely serious crimes — no different from men who are held in high-security prisons in America.
 The living quarters essentially look like a new and clean youth hostel or spartan dormitory.
 Each man has his own room with a door that closes.
 He has a bed with a colorful bedspread, and he has his own bathroom.
 There's a TV on the wall ... and the door closes because part of the Norwegian philosophy is that everyone is entitled to their own privacy.
 And that's not something that you lose when you are incarcerated.